Michael Geist: The Online Streaming Act (Bill C-11)

 Geist criticized the Online Streaming Act (Bill C-11) because it could limit consumer choice if imposing restrictions causes streaming platforms to charge more, or pull out of Canada.
 Also, altering how discovery works would be detrimental to content creators.
 He said the government, through its regulator the Canadian Radio-television and Telecommunications Commission (CRTC), "gets to determine what gets prioritized…It's going to make choices – elevating some and deprioritizing others.
 That clearly has an impact on individual Canadians' expressive rights."

 The Online News Act (Bill C-18)

 Geist expressed three major concerns with the Online News Act, Bill C-18.
 He opposes, in principle, requiring payment for links, indexing, and any other mechanism to facilitate access to news because of "the harm to freedom of expression and the free flow of information online".

-Also, the Act would only apply to Google and Meta platforms, leaving out similar companies such as X (formerly Twitter), Apple, Microsoft, and generative artificial intelligence companies, such as OpenAI.
+Also, the Act would only apply to Google and Meta platforms, leaving out similar companies such as X (formerly Twitter), Apple, Microsoft, and generative AI companies, such as OpenAI.

 Further, the definition of eligible news businesses was expanded, and goes beyond the standards established under the Income Tax Act which govern Qualified Canadian Journalism Organizations.
 As a result, Geist said "the bill would require payments to broadcasters without any actual journalism or original news content.
 That isn't funding for journalism or journalists.
 It is creating a subsidy program that only requires a CRTC-issued licence."